catchthirtythree/speedrun-feed/README.md

 create a leaderboard feed for a game for discord (or whatever place you want to post to)

+will likely make lots of breaking changes in the future

 # use

 create a config.js similar to this to make it work